microsoftgraph/msgraph-sample-azurefunction-csharp/tutorial/03-register-app.md

 1. Locate `knownClientApplications` in the manifest, and replace it's current value of `[]` with `[TEST_APP_ID]`, where `TEST_APP_ID` is the application ID of the **Graph Azure Function Test App** app registration.
 Select **Save**.

+> [!NOTE]
+> Adding the test application's app ID to the `knownClientApplications` property in the Web API's manifest allows the test application to trigger a [combined consent flow](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow#default-and-combined-consent).
+This is necessary for the on-behalf-of flow to work.

 ## Add Web API scope to test application registration

 1. Return to the **Graph Azure Function Test App** registration, and select **API Permissions** under **Manage**.
 Select **Add a permission**.